redpanda-data-blog/2022-delta-lake-ecommerce-compliance/README.md

 7) ```pip3 install -r requirements.txt```

 ### Update .env values
-The default assumption in this workspace is that we will be using a single node redpanda cluster or localhost setup of redpanda.
+The default assumption in this workspace is that we will be using a single node Redpanda cluster or localhost setup of Redpanda.
-So if you have setup redpanda in a different manner then you will need to update the ```REDPANDA_BROKER_IP``` value in the .env file
+So if you have setup Redpanda in a different manner then you will need to update the ```REDPANDA_BROKER_IP``` value in the .env file

 ![image](https://user-images.githubusercontent.com/102608342/162590098-45ddcac8-87ef-46b0-ab03-22d9906cc0e4.png)